-Saudi German Health Awarded 'Best Investor Relations Healthcare Company' In Saudi Arabia
+Saudi German Health Awarded 'Best Investor Relations Healthcare Company' in Saudi Arabia

 Date

-(MENAFN- Mid-East Info) Saudi German health has been recognized as the Best Investor Relations Healthcare Company in Saudi Arabia at the prestigious International Finance Annual Awards ceremony 2024, held at the Jumeirah Emirates Towers Hotel in Dubai.
+(MENAFN- Orient Planet Group) 17 January 2025 – Saudi German Health has been recognized as the Best Investor Relations Healthcare Company in Saudi Arabia at the prestigious International Finance Annual Awards ceremony 2024, held at the Jumeirah Emirates Towers Hotel in Dubai.

 The International Finance Annual Awards celebrate corporate and professional excellence, honoring organizations and individuals who have made significant contributions to their industries.
 As the global business landscape continues to evolve, it is essential to recognize and reward those who drive innovation, performance, and impactful solutions.